kroen3n/Jira-TheHive4-integration-/d0c/how_it_works.md

 <i> A step-by-step tutorial will be done under the German documentation folder,
-       including the automation part in code to build entire environment on containers </i>
+       including the automation part (in code) for building up the entire environment on containers </i>

 Flask services running on following ports: